š© the doughnut dialogue

 Organisations such as Slow Factory and Doughnut Economics Action Lab are instrumental in implementing strategic change by collaborating with individuals, businesses, and governments.

-I know first-hand how isolating it is to be the outlier in the family, and how painful and difficult it is to break ranks in a collectivist society.
+I know first-hand how isolating it is to be the outlier in the family, and how difficult it is to break ranks in a conformist society.

 My time in England and Scotland was instrumental in my mental liberation, which broadened my worldview beyond that of my conservative upbringing.